luxigo/webmapp/README.md

 Early development stage

 ## Background
-We began to develop an application aiming to display live map overlays for several pre-defined locations.
+We began to develop an application aiming to display live map overlays for several pre-defined locations using [ui-leaflet] (https://github.com/angular-ui/ui-leaflet).

 The base layers (sattelite, plan, geojson) have to be available offline.

-To generate the base layers we are using ctb-tiles or gdal2tiles with geolocated raster images or vector data.
+To generate the base layers we are using [ctb-tiles] (https://github.com/geo-data/cesium-terrain-builder) or [gdal2tiles] (http://www.gdal.org/gdal2tiles.html) with geolocated raster images or vector data.

 To get live information from the servers we can use long polls, server events or socktetio.

-Yeoman angular-generator was choosed because it's brings in:
+[Yeoman] (http://yeoman.io) [generator-angular] (https://github.com/yeoman/generator-angular) was choosed because it's brings in:
 - a formatted collaborative environment
 - powerful tools like bower, wiredep, sass, auto-prefixer, live-reload and more

 To start we are simply fetching a json file repeatedly from the server to update the overlays.

-Subsequently, Strongloop and the loopback-sdk-angular could be used to generate a database abstraction layer (a HTTP REST API plus a javascript CRUD API available both server side and client side) and manage access control lists (ACL)
+Subsequently, [Strongloop] (http://www.strongloop.com) and the [loopback-sdk-angular] (https://github.com/strongloop/loopback-sdk-angular) could be used to generate a database abstraction layer (a HTTP REST API plus a javascript CRUD API available both server side and client side) and manage access control lists (ACL)

-An angular directive will eventually emerge from the actual view, and a dynamic json resource could be used to define and configure the available views.
+An [angular directive] (https://docs.angularjs.org/guide/directive) will eventually emerge from the actual view, and a dynamic json resource could be used to define and configure the available views.

 ## Installation